LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> 1/2
 ```

-If scheme provide rational numbers or it will return `0.5` otherwise.
+If scheme provide rational numbers, or it will return `0.5` otherwise.

 ### Recursion
-You can define define a function that reference to itself:
+You can define a function that reference to itself:

 ```scheme
 (define (factorial n)